Good Friday Agreement: Saving lives more important than votes - Empey

 The UUP was led at the time by Lord Empey's friend David Trimble.

-Trimble won the Nobel Peace Prize in 1998 along with John Hume, leader of the Social Democratic and Labour Party.
+Lord Trimble won the Nobel Peace Prize in 1998 along with John Hume, then leader of the Social Democratic and Labour Party.

 Both men have since died.